Ear Correction in Edinburgh

 Prominent ear correction

-You should expect to see an immediate improvement in the shape and projection of your ears.
-There is usually little in the way of bruising if a suture technique has been used.
+You should expect an immediate improvement in the shape and projection of your ears.
+There is usually little bruising when a suture technique has been used.

 Bleeding